XinyuDu/XinyuDu.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Physics, Beijing University of Technology, 2004
-* M.S. in Jekyll, Github University, 2014
-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* Ph.D in Physics, Beijing University of Technology, 2010

 Work experience
 ======